Pokémon

 • Pokémon's production company is recorded as OLM, Inc.[15].

-• Pokémon's part of is recorded as Pokémon[16].
+• Pokémon is part of Pokémon[16].

 • Pokémon's original broadcaster is recorded as TX Network[18].